verifereum/funding/vyper/vyper-verified-compilation.md

 4. Charles Cooper, lead developer of the Vyper language and compiler

-5. Cyberthirst, lead security engineer of the Vyper compiler
+5. Cyberthirst, MsC, lead security engineer of the Vyper compiler

 ## Background and Prior Work